mcserversoft/documentation/docs/create-forge-server.md

 ![Forge website](assets/screenshots/download_forge.png)

-Wait for the end of the ad (6 seconds) and click on "Skip" at the top right of the page.
-A .jar file will be downloaded.
+Wait for the end of the ad and click on "Skip" at the top right of the page.
+A .jar file will be downloaded, you might need to confirm the download on some browsers.

 ## Create the Forge server